University of Naples "L'Orientale": Foundation

-The school also would educate experts for the Ostend Company in Indian and Chinese languages.
+In addition to being a school for Chinese priests, in some occasions the Chinese College also welcomed Europeans who were interested in learning the Chinese language.
+This played a crucial role in spreading knowledge about Chinese language and culture in the Western world.

 Transformations since the 19th-century

 After the unification of Italy in 1861, the institution was transformed into the "Royal Asian College" (Real collegio asiatico) and other languages such as Russian, Hindustani, and Persian were added to the curriculum.
 The original buildings also were used as a school for orphans in 1897, and in 1910 into the Elena d'Aosta hospital.

 The institution then became a secular school for the study of eastern languages in general, and then, over the course of decades, African languages and, indeed, all modern European languages.
 Today more than 50 languages are taught.

-Architecture and decoration
+Campus

 The main entrance to the institute has a frescoed coat of arms of the institute with a half bust of Matteo Ripa sculpted by Leonardo Di Candia.